Children of Iron: Plot

 Kon refuses to tell Yayoi what he does at night, claiming that 'she would not understand'.
 The children briefly run away together, to one of Mariko's favourite childhood spots.
 There, she reveals to Rikutaro that a letter in which her biological mother promises to visit her was actually written by herself.
 The children then share another moment of bonding, pretending that they can enter different worlds by running through a tunnel.
 The last world they visit is one in which they have grown up and 'do not have to be alone'.
 When Yayoi and Kon find the children, Yayoi shows her relief at having found them, while Kon only scolds his daughter.
-On the busride home, Mariko refers to Yayoi as 'mother' for the first time.
+On the bus ride home, Mariko refers to Yayoi as 'mother' for the first time.

 Soon afterwards, a row takes place between Kon and Yayoi.
 Seemingly wanting to leave the house, Kon, who has been drinking, tries to pull Mariko out of her bed.
 Mariko tells her father that he is hurting her, and both children shout our for Yayoi, referring to her as 'mother'.
 When Yayoi tries to help Mariko, Kon roughly pushes her against the cupboard.
 Alerted by the neighbours, the police come.
 Yayoi tells them it was nothing, and eventually they leave.
 Mariko, however, shouts that Yayoi was hurt by her father.

 In the last scene, Kon packs up his car and drives away with Mariko, who is holding the lipstick Yayoi gave her and the piece of iron that she was given by Rikutaro.
 When Kon asks her what she is looking at her answer is 'her family'.